-Moving towards a microservices architecture
+Moving toward a microservices architecture

-But to succeed we need to focus on the problem space, by crunching domain knowledge and do domain modelling.
-EventStorming is a perfect fit for domain modelling, and almost all the microservices leaders seem to agree.
-Even ThoughtWorks finally put EventStorming on ‘adopt’ in their most recent rendition of their technology radar.
-But to be successful and create autonomous teams you need to use EventStorming for more than only domain modelling.
+But to succeed, we need to focus on the problem space, by crunching domain knowledge and applying domain modeling.
+EventStorming is a perfect fit for domain modeling, and almost all the microservices leaders seem to agree.
+Even ThoughtWorks finally put it on ‘adopt’ in their most recent rendition of their technology radar.
+But to be successful and create autonomous teams, you need to use EventStorming for more than only Domain Modeling.

 Event Storming or EventStorming

-My first EventStorming experience was more than four years ago by Mathias Verraes in his Domain-Driven Design workshop.
+My first EventStorming experience was back in 2014 with Mathias Verraes in his Domain-Driven Design workshop.
 Since then I started to model my software with EventStorming.
 EventStorming, or mostly being written as Event Storming nowadays, is according to Alberto Brandolini his website a flexible workshop format for collaborative exploration of complex business domains.

 Essential to EventStorming is creating the required space to model, meaning finding a wall at least 6 meters long to put a paper on.
 We need enough moving space, so that means in most meeting rooms moving tables and chairs to the side (especially at corporates).
 Invite the right people who have the knowledge needed (your domain experts) and give them a marker each.
-We focus on visual storytelling by writing domain events, things that happened, on an orange sticky and place it on a timeline.
-It does not have to be orange, but it has to be consistent.
+We focus on visual storytelling by writing domain events, things that happened, on an orange sticky and placing it on a timeline.
+It doesn’t have to be orange, but it has to be consistent.
 Use a legend to make this explicit.

-Conquer and Divide
+Conquer and Divide in EventStorming

 The first part of EventStorming, the storming of domain events, is essential.
-Everyone has their perception of reality; everyone has their specific model of it in their mind.
+Everyone has their perception of reality; everyone has their specific model in their mind.
 What we try to achieve is to let people make that model explicit with domain events.
-That means that a heuristic to start with is to let everyone write down domain events for their perception and place it on the timeline.
-Conquer and divide is this pattern Alberto wrote about in his book EventStorming on Leanpub.
+That means that a heuristic start is to let everyone write down domain events for their perception and place it on the timeline.
+Conquer and Divide is this pattern Alberto wrote about in his book EventStorming on Leanpub.

 The blind man and an elephant

 In my opinion, the most critical and exciting EventStorming type is the big picture.
-Especially in a Big Picture conquer and divide is essential.
-You invite 20+ people from all silos in the organisation to do EventStorming together.
+Especially in a Big Picture, conquer and divide is essential.
+You invite 20+ people from all silos in the organization to ‘eventstorm’ together.
 You need at least an excellent facilitator and an observer to pull this off, but it will help to battle the parable of the blind men and an elephant, where every silo thinks they have the absolute truth.

 You can use EventStorming for more than only these three types.
 In a previous post, I already showed how I successfully used EventStorming to plan my wedding.
 Also, I use EventStorming a lot to model the development flow of the team as described by Paul Rayner in his talk ‘Fighting the invisible enemy’.
-You can use it to map out your customer journey, value stream mapping, threat modelling, ethnographic research, post-mortems, and even for retrospectives.
+You can use it to map out your customer journey, value stream mapping, threat modeling, ethnographic research, post-mortems, and even for retrospectives.
 For everything with a timeline, telling a story EventStorming is my preferred tool.